quarkus-qe/quarkus-test-suite/README.md

 In order to enable this module, the test suite must be executed with `-Dall-modules -Dinclude.quarkus-cli-tests`.
 The Quarkus CLI is expected to be called `quarkus`.
 We can configure the test suite to use another Quarkus CLI binary name using `-Dts.quarkus.cli.cmd=/path/to/quarkus-dev-cli`.

+#### Windows Prerequisites
+Ensure UTF-8 support is enabled, see for example https://stackoverflow.com/questions/57131654/using-utf-8-encoding-chcp-65001-in-command-prompt-windows-powershell-window or search for `chcp 65001`. `QuarkusCliCreateJvmApplicationIT.shouldCreateApplicationWithCodeStarter` and `QuarkusCliCreateJvmApplicationIT.shouldCreateJacocoReportsFromApplicationOnJvm` tests fail without UTF-8 support enabled on Windows.

 ### `Kamelet`

 Quarkus-kamelet provide you support to interacting with Camel routes templates.